MNaya/MultiNEAT/README.md

 # About MultiNEAT

-MultiNEAT library taken from the peter-ch repositori: https://github.com/peter-ch/MultiNEAT some changes made for direct installation in singularity.
+MultiNEAT library taken from the peter-ch repository: https://github.com/peter-ch/MultiNEAT
+Some changes made for direct installation in singularity.

 MultiNEAT is a portable software library for performing neuroevolution, a form of machine learning that trains neural networks with a genetic algorithm.
 It is based on NEAT, an advanced method for evolving